 Teaching adult ESL, especially in an Intensive English Program, means teaching more than the four language domains and more than the culture of the country your students are studying English in.
 It means teaching them how to do life tasks such as getting an apartment, which encompasses culture and language.
-Using role plays that are tailored to your adult ESL students’ needs can help you do all that!
+Using role plays tailored to your adult ESL students’ needs can help you do all that!

 Role plays are a fantastic way to prepare them for such an undertaking.
 Theme-based role plays expose them to the vocabulary they’ll need and the situations they might find themselves in.
 Your classroom provides them the safe environment they want so that they can practice their English for a very specific purpose, whether it’s going to the dentist, going shopping, or getting an apartment.

 When creating your own role play resources tailored for use with your adult ESL students, consider including the following: